 Through it all, there are some guarantees in life that are important to remember.

-Let’s break this all down and get some clarity in today’s fuckery – are you with me?
+Let’s break all this down and get some clarity in today’s fuckery – are you with me?

 First, let’s look at some guarantees that we all have in common and that none of us have any control over.
-Maybe it’s the consistency that makes these guarantees comforting, or maybe it’s that they aren’t up for interpretation.
+Maybe it’s the consistency that makes these guarantees comforting, or maybe it’s that they aren’t up for debate.
 Whatever it is, we can rest easy knowing the following truths with absolute certainty:

 - The sun and moon will rise and set.